alif-faishol/tmux-song-info/README.md

 # tmux-song-info
-Display current song name and playback position on tmux status line.
+Display current song name and playback position on tmux status line, only for macOS.

 Supported music player:
 * Audirvana Plus